All Committed, All Compliant!

 For associates, referring the matter to his/her manager is the preferred option.
 She/he can also contact the Human Resources Department at firstname.lastname@example.org.

-A confidential external whistleblower reporting system is also available.
-It is provided by an independent third-party provider selected by Sonepar.
-Reports can be made 24 hours a day, in 20 different languages.
+A confidential external whistleblower reporting platform is also available.
+Provided by an independent third-party provider selected by Sonepar, reports can be made 24 hours a day, in 20 different languages.
 The reporting process is encrypted and password protected.
 Communication with the whistleblower takes place on this secured platform.